-Starbucks celebrates the journey of coffee from seed-to-cup by opening its largest destination in Southeast Asia – the Starbucks Dewata Coffee Sanctuary, one of Starbucks’ premium ‘Reserve’ outlets.
+Starbucks celebrates the journey of coffee from seed-to-cup by opening its largest destination in Southeast Asia – The Starbucks Dewata Coffee Sanctuary or Starbucks Reserve Bali, one of Starbucks’ premium ‘Reserve’ outlets.

 The one-of-a-kind Coffee Sanctuary demonstrates Starbucks Indonesia’s coffee leadership in partnership with licensee PT Sari Coffee Indonesia, building upon 16 years of innovation in design, customer experience and community impact.